 IES Abroad and The National Theatre School of Ireland-Gaiety School of Acting also hold a joint orientation session.

 Although your adventure begins in Dublin, our field trips to great locations in Ireland, and for Theatre Performance students, to London, provide contrast and context for what you are learning in Dublin.
 You share a portion of the cost with IES Abroad.
 Past destinations are listed below.

-3 days, Fall onlyVisit the historic West End Theater District and attend three to four plays.
+3 days, Fall onlyVisit the historic West End Theatre District and attend three to four plays.

 Visit an open farm where you will have the chance to try out Irish dancing, bake traditional Irish bread, play hurling (Ireland's national sport), and visit a bog!

 The IES Abroad Dublin Center occupies a red-brick Victorian building that was originally a post office and has been completely renovated.
 The Center is walking distance from St. Stephen’s Green and Trinity College.

 Ashley Taggart has directed IES Abroad Dublin since it opened in Summer 2000.
 He previously lectured at IES Abroad London for five years.
 He holds a master's degree in Renaissance Literature and a doctorate in Modern Drama from the University of York.
 Originally from Belfast in Northern Ireland, he has written short stories and screenplays.